 SOCIAL SECURITY NUMBER:

 OPTIONEE'S ADDRESS:

 TOTAL OPTION SHARES:

 EXERCISE PRICE PER SHARE:

 DATE OF GRANT:

 EXPIRATION DATE: (unless earlier terminated under Section 3 hereof or pursuant to Section 9 of the Plan)

 START DATE:

-VESTING SCHEDULE: 1/12 of the Shares will vest on each monthly anniversary of the Start Date until 100% vested.
+VESTING SCHEDULE: $1\!/12$ of the Shares will vest on each monthly anniversary of the Start Date until 100% vested.

 TYPE OF STOCK OPTION: Nonqualified Stock Option

-The Company has signed this Agreement effective as the Date of Grant and has caused it to be executed in duplicate by its duly authorized representative.

-FORMFACTOR, INC.
+FORMFACTOR, INC. By:

+(Please print name)

+(Please print title)

+g the Terms and Conditions), a copy of the Plan, attached hereto as Exhibit C, and the form of has read and understands these documents and accepts this Option subject to all the terms and ecuted this Agreement in duplicate as of the Date of Grant.

+OPTIONEE

+(Signature)

+(Please print name)